kippsherer/cs230/README.md

 # Quick Start

 # Description of Files
+* train_models.py - Executable used to train a model and run tests against the other datasets
+* test_environment.py - Executable used while testing the environment
+* evaluate.py - TBD
+&nbsp;
 * Comparisons.ipynb - Jupyter notebook used while comparing models
-* datasets.py - contains functions for retrieving the training, dev, test, and test_dark datasets
+* datasets.py - Contains functions for retrieving the training, dev, test, and test_dark datasets
-* evaluate.py - TBD
-* performance.py - contains dictionary of metrics collected during training and testing of various models
+* performance.py - Contains dictionary of metrics collected during training and testing of various models &nbsp;

-* train_models.py - executable used to train a model and run tests against the other datasets
-* test_environment.py - executable used while testing the environment

-* models_Custom.py - contains functions to retrieve various models
+* models_Custom.py - Contains functions to retrieve various models
-* models_MobileNetV2.py - contains functions to retrieve various models based on MobileNetV2
+* models_MobileNetV2.py - Contains functions to retrieve various models based on MobileNetV2
-* models_ResNet101.py - contains functions to retrieve various models based on ResNet101
+* models_ResNet101.py - Contains functions to retrieve various models based on ResNet101
+&nbsp;
 * ImageAugmentation Directory
     * frameExtraction.py - executable used to extract frames and augment the images used in the datasets
     * positiveFrameExtraction.py - executable used to extract and augment the positive images since they get more augmentation